greenbone/docs/src/architecture.rst

 OpenVAS Scanner (ospd-openvas) communicates with gvmd via OSP: VT data is collected, scans are started and stopped, and scan results are transferred to gvmd via ospd.

 Notus Scanner (only for 22.4)
 -----------------------------

 The `Notus Scanner`_ scans after every regular scan, so no user interaction is necessary.
 It offers better performance due to less system resource consumption and thus, faster scanning.

 The Notus Scanner replaces the logic of potentially all NASL-based local security checks (LSCs).
 A comparison of installed software on a host against a list of known vulnerable software is done instead of running a VT script for each LSC.

 The regular OpenVAS Scanner loads each NASL LSC individually and executes it one by one for every host.
 A single known vulnerability is then compared with the installed software.
 This is repeated for all LSCs.

 With the Notus Scanner, the list of installed software is loaded in the same way, but is directly compared with all known vulnerable software for the operating system of the scanned host.
 This eliminates the need to run the LSCs because the information about the known vulnerable software is collected in one single list and not distributed in individual NASL scripts.

 Additional Software
 -------------------

-The `Greenbone Vulnerability Management Tools (gvm-tools)`_ are a collection of tools that help with remote controlling a Greenbone Enterprise Appliance. and its underlying Greenbone Vulnerability Manager Daemon (gvmd).
-The tools aid in accessing the communication protocols
-:term:`GMP (Greenbone Management Protocol)<GMP>` and
-:term:`OSP (Open Scanner Protocol)<OSP>`.
+The `Greenbone Vulnerability Management Tools (gvm-tools)`_ are a collection of tools that help with remote controlling Greenbone Community Edition installations or Greenbone Enterprise Appliances.
+The tools aid in accessing the communication protocols :term:`GMP (Greenbone Management Protocol)<GMP>` and :term:`OSP (Open Scanner Protocol)<OSP>`.

 This module is comprised of interactive and non-interactive clients.